shortmr/RehabWeekWorkshop/README.md

 If you click on the name of your team on the left of the GUI, the following interface should open.

-At this point, click on the dropdown labeled "Controller mode" and switch to transparent mode.
+At this point, click on the dropdown labeled "Controller mode" and switch to transparency mode.

 ![Screenshot of the GUI.](imgs_readme/transparency.png)